dilawar/dilawar.github.io/_posts/2021/2021-07-15-Insert-username-and-password-into-remote-url-before-git-push.md

 comments: true
 ---

+I wrote a small script that is a wrapper around `git push`.
+It modifies the `remote` url and insert username and password (read from `env`) from it.
+No need to store ssh keys on remote server or git clone with https credentials.

 For `github.com` repo, It looks for `GITHUB_USER` first, then for `GIT_USER`, and then `USER` environment variable.
 Similarly it looks for `GITHUB_TOKEN`, `GIT_TOKEN` for tokens.
 Fot `gitlab.com` repo, it looks for `GITLAB_USER` or